This is page 2 of our trip report. From here, you may go to Page 1

 By the Nieuwmarkt |

 For our final day in Amsterdam, the sky turned true blue, yielding some postcard-like scenes [101].
 We left our luggage at our hotel [102] and went exploring again.
-A mere two minutes from the hotel, we came across this fancy looking building [103] that that turned out to be... a shopping mall [104]!
-We passed the statue of Anne Frank by the Westerkerk [105] and followed the road to the Prinsengracht with its many beautifully maintained houses [106].
-It is hard to remember where exactly we went that day, but we did end up near the center at some point [107], and once we followed a very quiet canal where low hanging branches did a beautiful job filtering the summer sunlight [108].
+We followed a very quiet canal where low hanging branches did a beautiful job filtering the summer sunlight [103.
+At some point, we we came across this fancy looking building [104] that that turned out to be... a shopping mall!
+[105]!
+We passed the statue of Anne Frank by the Westerkerk [106] and followed the road to the Prinsengracht with its many beautifully maintained houses [107].
+It is hard to remember where exactly we went that day, but we did end up near the center at some point [108].
 That day, the 2007 Gay Pride Festival took place; literally hundreds of boats were sailing along the canals to celebrate the event [109].
 We did miss most of the festivities as we had to make our way back to the hotel along the crowded Damrak [110] to catch our airport bus.

 Picture postcard Amsterdam |